667700996/Mk.1-SvelteKit-Studio/src/posts/first-post.md

 ---
-title: "My First Blog Post"
+title: 'My First Blog Post'
-date: "2025-10-10"
+date: '2025-10-10'
-description: "This is the very first post on this brand new blog."
+description: 'This is the very first post on this brand new blog.'
 ---

 ## Welcome!